aws-powertools/powertools-lambda-python/docs/core/metrics.md

         metrics = Metrics(namespace="ServerlessAirline", service="orders") # Sets metric namespace, and service as a metric dimension
         ```

-You can initialize Metrics anywhere in your code - It'll keep track of your aggregate metrics in memory.

 ### Creating metrics

 You can create metrics using `add_metric`, and you can create dimensions for all your aggregate metrics using `add_dimension` method.

+!!! tip
+	You can initialize Metrics in any other module too.
+It'll keep track of your aggregate metrics in memory to optimize costs (one blob instead of multiples).

 === "Metrics"